Delirium: Causes

 Delirium arises through the interaction of a number of predisposing and precipitating factors.

 Individuals with multiple and/or significant predisposing factors are at high risk for an episode of delirium with a single and/or mild precipitating factor.
 Conversely, delirium may only result in low risk individuals if they experience a serious or multiple precipitating factors.
-It is important to note that these factors can change over time, thus an individual's risk of delirium is modifiable (see Delirium).
+These factors can change over time, thus an individual's risk of delirium is modifiable (see Delirium).

 Predisposing factors

 Important predisposing factors include the following: